Within the Fell Ponies’ home range lies the Lake District with its national park and World Heritage Site.

 Fell Pony Tourism

 The Fell Pony contributes to the Conservation theme of the Lake District National Park World Heritage Site through its current and potential increased involvement in recreational experiences and tourism.
 And of course the Fell Pony’s contributions to tourism extend beyond the bounds of the National Park.
-To read more Fell Ponies and tourism, click here.
+To read more about Fell Ponies and tourism, click here.
 For specific examples of Fell Pony recreational experiences, click here.